 10. Period of storing personal data

 Personal data will be stored for the period required for the performance of the debt collection commission.
 In such cases, the company will update the personal data of the subject regularly, in order to ensure that the data are up to date.
 In addition, documents and information concerning debt collection are stored for the period required by legislation valid at a given time.
 The storage period may be based on the requirements of good practice in debt collection or the Accounting Act.

-The company will store call recordings of telephone conversations with data subjects for a period of one year.
+The company will store call recordings of telephone conversations with data subjects for a period of three years.
 If the debt claim is contested, call recordings may be stored until the resolution of the matter is legally valid.

 As part of its processing activities, the company may use personal data for purposes of profiling.
 Profiling is made primarily on the basis of personal data provided in the commission and other available public information (e.g., credit information).
 The purpose of profiling is to assess the payment behaviour of data subjects in order to allow the controller to appropriately proportion its debt collection measures.
 The profile of the data subject may be compared with the profiles created from other data subjects.
 However, the company does not exercise any form of automatic decision-making that is based on profiling and that would have legal or other significant repercussions on the data subject.

 12. Description of technical and organisational protective measures

 The processing of personal data is carried out with due diligence.
 Members of personnel who process personal data receive initial training and regular yearly training.
 Data in the filing system may only be processed by individuals entitled to do so by reason of their duties.
 Processors of personal data are subject to a non-disclosure obligation.

 The company processes the personal data of the data subject in both printed and electronic form.